 - Providing an alternative option for those pesky CAPTCHA form confirmations.

 "User interface components and navigation must be operable."

 This principle boils down to the basic question "Can everyone easily navigate my site?"
 Making sure the site is operable includes ensuring it can be navigated using a keyboard and that all users have enough time to take in and interact with all the site’s features.

 Using a keyboard to navigate is essential to users that do not use a mouse.
-To find out how well the site can be navigated without a keyboard, open it up, click somewhere on the site, then use your keyboard's Tab key to navigate link to link.
+To find out how well the site can be navigated without a mouse: open it up, click somewhere on the site, then use your keyboard's Tab key to navigate link to link.
 You should see a nice, clear highlight color as you navigate through the links, and no content should be unable to be accessed with the Tab key.
 To ensure that the link highlights when users tab through, make sure the 'hover color' is significantly different from the 'link color.'
 See an example of the UXi Navigation widget styles here.

 To ensure users are able to read all the content on the site, make sure there is significant contrast between all text and background colors, and that users can pause any scrolling or auto-updating text.

 "Information and the operation of user interface must be understandable."